Student Support Services

 Is SSS the same as “special education”?

-TIS support services differ from public school “special education” in several ways.
+ISP support services differ from public school “special education” in several ways.
 “Special Education” refers to instruction and accommodations designed specially to meet the unique needs of a child with a disability.
-TIS Student Support Services provides support for any child who is unable to fully access the curriculum for a variety of reasons, circumstances, or barriers.
+ISP Student Support Services provides support for any child who is unable to fully access the curriculum for a variety of reasons, circumstances, or barriers.
 We recognize that many students benefit from additional support as they grow as readers, writers, mathematicians, citizens, and multilingual speakers.
 This support may be temporary or long-term, depending on the unique needs of the student.

 What is the role of Student Support Services?

-Student Support Services plays several roles at TIS.
+Student Support Services plays several roles at ISP.
 We serve as a regular presence in many of our classrooms.
 We may support the social emotional needs of the entire cohort, or we may work in conjunction with the classroom teacher to support individual students during work time.
 If possible with the language of instruction, we may work with small groups or circulate among the groups, regardless of any special needs the group members may have.

 Student Support Services educators are specialists in differentiated instruction and are available to consult with classroom teachers on how to best support students who may have gaps in reading, writing, mathematics, social emotional skills, or language acquisition.
 Support specialists have specific education and experience working with students with learning differences and they have a broad and deep understanding of specific strategies and programs that may help students whose learning styles require a differentiated approach.